 “This course was excellent practice in translating knowledge into action in the community and thinking about policy around sustainability.”

-This course includes participation by multiple GCSC-affiliated faculty, incorporating land-use change, engineering, ecology, geography, planning, hydrology, and sustainability.
-Students are able to engage with speakers from city, county, and state agencies affiliated with sustainability issues as well as input from U of U experts.
-Students identify a specific project to be addressed during the course of the semester.
-Projects have the potential to grow after the semester is completed.
-This is a required course for the Interdisciplinary Graduate Certificate in Sustainability.
+This course typically includes expert speakers from city, county, and state agencies as well as GCSC-affiliated faculty who study land-use change, engineering, ecology, geography, planning, hydrology, and sustainability.
+Students identify a specific project to be addressed during the course of the semester, many of which have the potential to grow after the semester is completed.